-- (1) Limiting investments to high credit quality investments, - (2) Pre-qualifying the financial institutions and broker/dealers with which the City will do business, and - (3) Diversifying the investment portfolio to minimize potential losses on individual issuers.
+- (1) Limiting investments to the safest types of investments, - (2) Pre-qualifying the financial institutions and broker/dealers with which the City will do business, and - (3) Diversifying the investment portfolio to minimize potential losses on individual issuers.

 b.
 Interest Rate Risk